Noah-Lambe/Gym_Management_System/README.md

 Responsible for establishing a connection to the database and initializing the necessary database configurations.

+Setting Up the Database for Development:
+Create Database:

+Run the scripts.sql file to set up the schema for users, workout classes, and memberships.

+Database Connection Configuration:

+Ensure the DatabaseConnection class is properly configured to connect to the database.

 ## Project Structure and Class Diagram